 At the office you don’t have to love your co-workers, but you can practice compassion, tolerance and small acts of kindness.
 Refill the photocopy machine with paper, Tidy up the lunchroom, offer to pick up something for an overworked co-worker when you go to buy your mid day coffee.
 For co-workers who are difficult to deal with, walking away or not responding with a snarky remark may be the best that you can do, and that is ok, it's a great start.

 Practice it with family and friends.
 Try giving small random acts of kindness to strangers.
 You can give up your seat on transit to someone in need, or help an elderly person carry a bag.
 You can hold the door open to the person behind you as you enter a store.
-Maybe you will meet someone special along the way too, you never know.
+Maybe one of these acts of kindness will lead you to meet someone who becomes special in your life, you never know!

 Acts of kindness and compassion help make everyone's day better.
 Consider the person standing behind you in line at the grocery store who has 1-2 items and you have 20, let them go ahead of you.
 The homeless man you see on the street.
 You may be wary of giving them money, but you can buy them a hot drink on a cold day.
 The tired parent who comes onto the bus carrying bags and ushering their small child forward.
 If you are physically able to, how about offering that exhausted parent your seat instead?
 Another option is to volunteer at an organization that needs help.